hahaym6164/playline/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-There is an potential CORS problem.
+There is a potential CORS problem.
 If you using Chrome as your default browser, install an Extension called Moesif CORS to avoid the problem.
 Runs the app in the development mode.\